Britain hosts G7 health summit amid pressure to broaden COVID vaccine access

 Britain has said technology transfers with not-for-profit pricing, a model AstraZeneca has used, can achieve many of the same aims as a patent waiver without disincentivising research.

-"Globally we are only as strong as the weakest link in the health security chain.
-No one is safe until everyone is safe," Hancock said in a statement ahead of the summit.
+“Globally we are only as strong as the weakest link in the health security chain.
+No one is safe until everyone is safe,” Hancock said in a statement.

 Our Standards: The Thomson Reuters Trust Principles.